-After filing your documents, you will need to serve a copy of your OS and SA on the Respondent.
-Service must be done through a process server or by any other means directed by the Court.
-Within eight days from the date your documents are served on the Respondent, you must file an Affidavit of Service.
+After filing your documents, you will need to serve a copy of your OS and SA on the Respondent (or any other party which the Court has directed you to serve).

-Within 14 days after being served with your OS and SA, the Respondent, and anyone else against whom orders are sought and who has been served with your OS and SA, may file a Response to your application using the prescribed Form.
+Within 14 days after being served with your OS and SA, the Respondent, and anyone else against whom orders are sought and who has been served with your OS and SA, may file a reply to your application using the prescribed Form.

 At the PTC, the Judge may refer the parties for mediation to explore an amicable settlement or counselling.
 If the case is settled at mediation, the case is concluded.
 If the matter cannot be amicably resolved, the parties will be given another PTC date, and the case may then be fixed for hearing.

 Step 3: Hearing

 On the day of the hearing, you must bring along all your documentary evidence, such as photographs, police and/or medical reports, and computer print-outs of harassment online.
 Your witnesses must also be present in Court, unless they have been granted permission to testify by video-link.

 If your order is granted by the Judge, you must serve it on the Respondent and are recommended to thereafter file an Memorandum of Service.